binapple/Ticket-To-Ride-Generator/README.md

 #### Running the application locally

-For creating high DPI gameboards it is necessary to give the java virtual machine a bigger max heap size of about 10 Gigabyte (`-Xmx10g`).
+For creating high DPI gameboards, it is necessary to give the Java virtual machine a bigger max heap size of about 10 Gigabyte (`-Xmx10g`).
-When running the application from you IDE check the max heap size settings for the java virtual machine.
+When running the application from your IDE, check the max heap size settings for the Java virtual machine.

 The backend expects **[Maperitive](http://maperitive.net/)** to be in the following path: